3.3 Vehicle Operations

 The pool is 7 ft (2.1 m) deep, with a 1 ft (0.3 m) drop from the pool deck to the water surface.

 At each section, a 10 ft (3 m) long pipe with a four-point harness will be provided.
-Teams will secure their vehicle’s hard points to the harness.
+Teams will secure the harness to their vehicle’s hard points.
 With two team members, lift the vehicle from its stand, position the vehicle over the water, and lower it into the water.
 Once in position, a team member can reach down from the edge to unhook the four connections points.
 To retrieve the vehicle, simply reverse the procedure.

 For Alpha (A), and Delta (D), we recommend bridging the corner to lower/raise your vehicle.
-For Bravo (B) and Charlie (C), a platform will be in the water for the divers to use to assist lowering/raising your vehicle in/out of the water.
+For Bravo (B) and Charlie (C), you will have to lower your vehicle from the edge.
 Someone should be in the water to help keep the vehicle off the wall as the team is lowering/raising the vehicle.

 3.3.2 Harnessing the AUV